comp-phys-marc/qmasm-ts/readme.md

 ## License

-__This package is a derivative work inspired by Los Alamos National Laboratory's original version of QMASM, the license for which is included below as required.__
+__This package does NOT redistribute or modify - but is inspired by - Los Alamos National Laboratory's original version of QMASM, the license for which is included below as required.__

 Copyright © 2016, Triad National Security, LLC All rights reserved.